|

 Largest dimension of the tumor, as measured in centimeters (1 inch = approximately 2.5 centimeters) |

-Prognosis is likely to be better for smaller tumors; size is a prImary factor in staging (see Table 2) |
+Prognosis is likely to be better for smaller tumors; size is a primary factor in staging most cancers |

 Noninvasive vs. invasive |

-Whether cancer cells are confined to ducts or lobules or have spread to nearby breast tissue |
+Whether cancer cells are confined to a single cell layer or spread to nearby (or underlying) tissue |

-Noninvasive cancer is termed in situ |
+Noninvasive cancer is termed "in situ" |

 Prognosis is likely to be better for noninvasive cancer |